CIS700-Procedural-Graphics/Final-Project/README.md

 - Acknowledgements

-# Updated Design Document
+## Updated Design Document

-You can find an updated version of my design document in the [documentation] (https://github.com/MegSesh/Final-Project/blob/master/documentation/updateddesigndoc.docx) folder
+You can find an updated version of my design document in the [documentation](https://github.com/MegSesh/Final-Project/blob/master/documentation/updateddesigndoc.docx) folder

-# Results
+## Results

 The final result of my project:

-A video demo can be viewed [here] (https://youtu.be/nWGSon8ULzI).
+A video demo can be viewed [here](https://youtu.be/nWGSon8ULzI).

 ![alt text](https://github.com/MegSesh/Final-Project/blob/master/documentation/final.png "Final")

-# Evaluation
+## Evaluation

 My project took many turns throughout the 3 milestones, however, I believe I reached part of the way with what I wanted to accomplish.
 The metaballs assignment was one of my most enjoyed assignments all semester, and I felt inspired to do more with it.
 While I first started with the idea of creating a metaball music fountain, I ended up aspiring for a more static, well-composited image rather than something dynamic.
 The inspiration not only came from the image below, but actually stems from an old childhood experience of mine.
 The mall I used to visit with my family as a kid had a small art store that sold what I used to call "magic paintings".
 The reason they were so "magical" was because parts of it were animated - which was especially noticeable if the painting had some sort of body of water.
 I was always curious to know how they were created and wanted to create one of my own.